Newport RFC: 1874–1914

 Newport RFC were formed in 1874 under the financial backing of the Phillips brewing family, and the playing talents of former pupils of Monmouth School, a public school which had adopted rugby union in 1873.
 Newport was originally intended as an association football club, but was unable to find any opponents, but they managed to organise a rugby match against Cardiff RFC, and in 1875 played Cardiff in both clubs' first-ever game.

-Newport’s early success was remarkable, winning every match in their first four seasons between 1875 and 1879.
+Newport's early success was remarkable, winning every match in their first four seasons between 1875 and 1879.
 They were also successful in other tournaments winning the first two South Wales Cup competitions.
-The club’s strength was reflected at international level, providing more players to the Welsh national team than any other club in the nineteenth century, including four captains.
-In 1881 Newport was one of the eleven clubs present at the forming of the Welsh Rugby Football Union, and provided six players in the first Welsh international match, more than any other club.
+The club's strength was reflected at international level, providing more players to the Welsh national team than any other club in the 19th century, including four captains.
+In 1881, Newport was one of the 11 clubs present at the forming of the Welsh Rugby Football Union, and provided six players in the first international match played by the Wales national team, more than any other club.

 Partially due to their geographical location Newport also played against more established clubs from England and in 1878 a game was arranged against Manchester Athletic followed by games against Birmingham, Clifton, Gloucester and Swindon.
-Their dominance led Newport’s club secretary, Richard Mulloch to arrange a match against the English domestic champions Blackheath Rugby Club.
+Their dominance led Newport's club secretary, Richard Mulloch to arrange a match against the English domestic champions Blackheath Rugby Club.
 With a record attendance of 5,000 spectators Newport were out-classed by their opponents, losing four goals and eight tries to nil.
 However, Newport had played two games in the previous five days and Blackheath brought in outside players to bolster their squad.

 In October 1879 Newport played Cardiff RFC in a floodlit game at Rodney Parade; the first ground to have floodlights installed in Wales.

 In 1887, Newport player Charlie Newman was given the captaincy of the Welsh national team, he was the first Newport player to achieve this honour.
-In 1887 Newport player Tom Clapp was given the Wales captaincy and in 1888 he led the first Welsh side to beat Scotland, a team that included Newport players Powell and Gould.
+In 1887, Newport player Tom Clapp was given the Wales captaincy and in 1888, he led the first Welsh side to beat Scotland, a team that included Newport players Powell and Gould.
 During the 1891–92 season, under captain Tom Graham Newport went unbeaten, winning 29 games and drawing four.
 Graham brought a new professional attitude to the team, introducing weekly gym training and an avoidance of alcohol.

-In 1912 Newport hosted the touring South Africa national team, and beat them 9 points to 3.
+In 1912, Newport hosted the touring South Africa national team, and beat them 9–3.